LittleKingRyan/LearningNotes/pw-hashing.md

 ## This is a learning note from cs253 of Udacity
 Python has an awesome library called hashlib, which contains a bunch of existing hashing algorithms, like md5, sha256, etc.

-In this note, I will talk about hashing with salts.
+This note is about hashing with salts.

 ### First thing first, what's a hashing algorithm?
 A hashing algorithm takes a string (let's just consider string)